Eopelecanus

 Eopelecanus is an extinct genus of pelican from the Birket Qarun Formation in the Wadi El Hitan in Egypt, dating to the late Eocene (Priabonian).
 The holotype, a right tibiotarsus discovered in 2008, represents the oldest record of pelicans to date, the only named fossil pelican to date and only one species is known, E. aegyptiacus.

 History and naming

-The holotype specimen of Eopelecanus, a nearly complete tibiotarsus designated MUVP 505, was discoverd in 2008 in the sandstone strata of the upper Birket Qarun Formation within the Egyptian "Valley of Whales".
+The holotype specimen of Eopelecanus, a nearly complete tibiotarsus designated MUVP 505, was discovered in 2008 in the sandstone strata of the upper Birket Qarun Formation within the Egyptian "Valley of Whales".
 A cast of the fossil was created shortly afterwards and was permanently stored at the University of Michigan Museum of Paleontology.
 The fossil was eventually described and found to represent a distinct genus in 2021 by El Adli and colleagues.

 The name Eopelecanus means "dawn pelecan", formed by the combination of the Ancient Greek "eos" (dawn) and "Pelecanus", the genus name of all extant pelicans.
 "Pelecanus" itself derives from the Ancient Greek "pelekys" for axe and the masculine suffix "-anus".
 The species name simply refers to the taxon's presence in Egypt.